Product & UX Design

 We need to know what the most burning issue is.
 That’s where we start #MVP.
 And that’s where our focus should be.

-Ideate – possible solutions to users’ problems finally the works
+Ideate – possible solutions to users’ problems finally in the works

 Now that we know what the problems are, we will work to develop possible solutions.
 That’s when the creative process begins and things get exciting.
 We will brainstorm ideas and ask a lot of questions.
 The goal is to think out-of-the-box, forget limitations and encourage creativity.